 5. Contingent liability transactions

-CFDs and Forex are margined transactions requiring you to make a series of payments against the contract value, instead of paying the entire contract value immediately.
-You may sustain a total loss of the margin you deposit with Admiral Markets UK Ltd to establish or maintain a position.
-Admiral Markets UK Ltd revalues your open positions continuously during each business day, and any profit or loss is immediately reflected in your account and a loss may result in you being called upon to pay substantial additional margin on short notice to maintain your open positions.
+Forex and CFDs are margined transactions requiring you to make a series of payments against the contract value, instead of paying the entire contract value immediately.
+You may sustain a total loss of the margin you deposit with Admiral Markets Cyprus Ltd to establish or maintain a position.
+Admiral Markets Cyprus Ltd revalues your open positions continuously during each business day, and any profit or loss is immediately reflected in your account and a loss may result in you being called upon to pay substantial additional margin on short notice to maintain your open positions.

-Admiral Markets UK Ltd may also change its rates of initial margin and/or notional trading requirements at any time, which may also result in a change to the margin you are required to maintain.
-If you do not maintain sufficient margin on your account at all times and/or provide such additional funds within the time required, your open positions may be closed at a loss and you will be liable for any resulting deficit.
+Admiral Markets Cyprus Ltd may also change its rates of initial margin and/or notional trading requirements at any time, by informing the clients prior to the change - which may also result in a change to the margin you are required to maintain.
+If you do not maintain sufficient margin on your account at all times and/or provide such additional funds within the time required, your open positions may be closed at a loss and you may be liable for any resulting deficit.

-Whilst derivatives instruments can be utilised for the management of the risk, some investments are unsuitable for many investors.
-CFDs and Forex trading carry a high degree of risk.
-The gearing and leverage that is obtainable with CFDs and Forex trading means that you only need to place a small deposit to commence trading with Admiral Markets UK Ltd although this small deposit may result in large losses or large gains.
+Whilst derivatives instruments can be utilized for the management of the risk, some investments are unsuitable for many investors.
+Forex and CFDs trading carry a high degree of risk.
+The gearing and leverage that is obtainable with CFDs and Forex trading means that you only need to place a small deposit to commence trading with Admiral Markets Cyprus Ltd although this small deposit may result in large losses or large gains.
 Highly leveraged transactions are subject to significant changes in value as a result of relatively small changes in the value or level of an underlying or related market factor.

 7. Over- the Counter (OTC) Transactions